hendriau/Summix/README.md

 If **algorithm** = *“fastcatch”*:

-- **diffThreshold**: A numeric value that defines the percent difference threshold to mark the end of a local ancestry block.
+- **diffThreshold**: A numeric value that defines the percent difference threshold to mark the end of a local substructure block.
 Default is 0.02.

 If **type** = *“variants”*: